CliMA/ClimaOcean.jl/docs/src/interface_fluxes.md

 extrema(Cᴰ_default)
 ```

-We'll also re-compute the drag coefficient for the coefficent model
+We'll also re-compute the drag coefficient for the coefficient model
 (which we specified as constant), which verifies that the coefficient was correctly
 specified: